Disappearance of Myra Lewis: Later developments

 One year after Myra's disappearance, the Lewis family made a public appeal to help find their daughter.
-The family challenged the delay in releasing Myra's Amber alert, suggesting that if it was announced to the public sooner, there would have had a better chance of finding her.
+The family challenged the delay in releasing Myra's Amber alert, suggesting that if it had been announced to the public sooner, there would have been a better chance of finding her.
 Today, Myra Lewis is the longest unsolved missing child case to have been issued an Amber alert in Mississippi state history.

-In 2018, the National Center for Missing and Exploited Children issued an age-progressed picture of Lewis who would have then been six years old.
+In 2018, the National Center for Missing and Exploited Children issued an age-progressed picture of Lewis, who would have then been six years old.

 By 2022, eight years after Lewis's disappearance, the Madison County Sheriff's office shared they were no closer to locating Myra Lewis than they were the day she had gone missing.
-The Lewis family has since left Camden and abandoned the home that Myra disappeared from.
-The National Center for Missing and Exploited Children continues to release age-progressed images of Lewis and the Federal Bureau of Investigation maintains their reward of $20,000 in pursuit of information about Lewis's case.
+The Lewis family has since left Camden and abandoned the home which Myra disappeared.
+The National Center for Missing and Exploited Children continues to release age-progressed images of Lewis, and the Federal Bureau of Investigation maintains its reward of $20,000 in pursuit of information about Lewis's case.

-As of March 2024, there have been no concrete leads shared to solve her disappearance.
+As of March 2024, there have been no reliable leads shared to solve her disappearance.